mozilla/addon-sdk/packages/api-utils/docs/loader.md

 - `wantXrays`: A Boolean value indicating whether code outside the sandbox wants X-ray vision with respect to objects inside the sandbox.
 Defaults to `true`.
-- `sandbox`: A sandbox to share JS compartment with.
-If omitted new compartment will be created.

        let sandbox = Sandbox({
          name: 'resource:///modules/foo/bar.js',
          wantXrays: false,